nextleap-project/countermitm/source/new.rst

 - peers need to perform only one "show" and one "read" of out-of-band information (typically transmitted via showing QR codes and scanning them).
   Both peers receive assessments about the integrity of their past communication.
-  By contrast, current key fingerprint verification work flows (signal, whatsapp) require both peers each showing and scanning fingerprints, and they will only get assurance about their current keys, and thus miss out on temporary malfeasant substitutions of keys in messages.
+  By contrast, current key fingerprint verification workflows (signal, whatsapp) require both peers each showing and scanning fingerprints, and they will only get assurance about their current keys, and thus miss out on temporary malfeasant substitutions of keys in messages.